moiSentineL/ThoughtLogger/README.md

 Change the `fontcolor` value to the hex code of the color you'd like to appear.
 For example `#fff` is for white.

 ---
+## AutoHotkey integration

+You can use [AutoHotkey](https://www.autohotkey.com/) to open your ThoughtLogger application with just a shortcut.
+Just get the `Run ThoughtLogger.ahk` file from the files and run the script.
+Note: AutoHotkey is needed to be installed for this.

+---
 ## How to support me

 Just click this button on the top corner of the page ![image](https://user-images.githubusercontent.com/68242099/134804582-5936dece-ee1f-4bf0-b32b-f517322b2857.png "star button")